woodstockcs/labs/vigenere-python/README.md

 ## Final Steps

-Now it's your turn to take things across the finish line by implementing the remaining functionality in `vigenere.c`.
+Now it's your turn to take things across the finish line by implementing the remaining functionality in `vigenere.py`.
 Remember that the user's keyword will probably consist of multiple letters, so you may need to calculate a new shift value for each letter of the plaintext; you may then want to move your `shift` function into your loop somehow.

 Remember also that every time you encipher a character, you need to move to the next letter of _k_, the keyword (and wrap around to the beginning of the keyword if you exhaust all of its characters).
 But if you don't encipher a character (e.g., a space or a punctuation mark), don't advance to the next character of _k_!